DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 1. How to register your EZ Book Appointment for Laser Cutting Appointments

-2. How to Sign-up for an Appointment
+2. How to Sign-up for a Laser Cutting Appointment

 3. How to Purchase Material from the Lab for Laser Cutting